-- Unique device identification (UDI), the European database on medical devices (EUDAMED), Information Technology (IT) requirements
+- Recognize unique device identification (UDI), the European database on medical devices (EUDAMED), and information technology requirements.

 - Deploy post-market surveillance, report serious incidents, and field corrective actions.